yliu38/EGNF/README.md

 ## One-dimensional hierarchical clustering
 ### Output csv files for network construction
 For graph-based feature selection task, please use exp_train only to generate hierarchical trees for avoiding data leakage.
-For building input for GNNs, please use this function for exp_train and exp_test, respectively
+For building input for GNNs, please use this function for exp_train and exp_test, respectively.

 **R code:**
 ``` r